Scripts-By-Hamza/Learning-JavaScript/README.md

 # Learning-JavaScript
-Here i am saving all my practice code and notes of javascript
+Here i am saving all my practice code and notes of Javascript + Projects